-In exceptional circumstances, a person considered for tenure in the mandatory year who is not successful may be reconsidered in the terminal year, at the discretion of the Department Head and with the agreement of the Dean and the Vice Provost for Faculty Affairs.
-The sole ground on which a department head may propose making such an exception to general practice is that the case has substantially changed since the mandatory consideration.
+In exceptional circumstances, a person considered for tenure in the mandatory year who is not successful may be reconsidered in the terminal year, at the discretion of the department head and with the agreement of the dean and the provost.
+The sole ground on which a department head may propose making such an exception to general practice is that a case has substantially changed since the mandatory consideration.
 The Vice Provost for Faculty Affairs will discuss procedures should such a case arise.
 Reconsideration does not entail an additional terminal year.